Editor’s Note, May 2022: We’ve updated the article to ensure links are still relevant.

 Regardless of whether you’re getting an agent, you’ll still need to hire a conveyancing lawyer.
 Expect to pay around $2,500 – $3,000 all in, though premium law firms can charge up to $5,000 for private property transactions.

-That said, certain law firms will quote you an extremely low figure, and then slap you with other costs later on.
+That said, certain law firms will quote you a low figure just to get you to sign with them.
+They then slap you with other costs later on.
 To avoid being overcharged, make sure the figure you’re quoted includes:

 It’s best to find a lawyer before you get the Option to Purchase so you won’t be in a mad rush later on.